Moonwalk: Inverse-Forward Differentiation: Moonwalk

-In order to benefit from the memory advantage of forward-mode gradients, while keeping the time complexity similar to that of Backprop and avoiding the introduction of noisy gradients through projection, we restrict our attention to the class of invertible neural networks, in which each layer $x_i = f_i(x_{i-1}; \theta_i)$ has a unique inverse $x_{i-1} = f_i^{-1}(x_i; \theta_i)$ with respect to its input for any $x_i$ in its image.
-Because $f_i$ is also assumed to be differentiable, this will constrain the output dimension of each layer to equal its input dimension, thus $k=n$.
-Note that, downstream of all parametrized layers, the network no longer has to be invertible, and in particular the loss $J$ is still scalar.
+In order to benefit from the memory advantage of forward-mode gradient computation, while keeping the time complexity similar to that of Backprop and avoiding the introduction of noisy gradients through projection, we first restrict our attention to the class of submersive networks, in which the Jacobian of each layer with respect to its input is guaranteed to be right-invertible (see Definition \ref{def:submersion}).
+Then we can rewrite layer $i$'s parameter gradient of the loss, for $i = 1, \ldots, L$, as